Wales basic income: Drakeford hopes pilot will continue

 The Welsh government launched the pilot a year ago to test how the payments could help care leavers as they transition into adulthood.

-It offers unconditional monthly payments for two years to 18-year-olds who have left long-term care in Wales since 1 July last year.
+It offers unconditional monthly payments for two years to 18 year olds who have left long-term care in Wales since 1 July last year.

 The BBC has been told 90% of over-18 care leavers who were eligible to apply have taken up the offer.